 - Willing to serve sacrificially

-Grace also is committed to the PCA Book of Church Order that limits the ordination to the office of deacon to men.
-However, we also recognize and submit to our denominational leadership that the session can appoint both men and women to serve as associates in the diaconate, therefore we give public recognition that these associate deacons, who meet biblical spiritual maturity requirements, complete servant-leadership training and willingly to submit to the sessions authority, can serve the needs of the body.
-Although we find sufficient biblical warrant for females serving as deaconesses in the New Testament, we realize this issue can be confusing or even offensive to some so we willingly submit to our leaders and welcome any opportunity to offer the reasoning behind our perspective and what measure we take to avoid any potential abuses.
+Grace, also, is committed to the PCA Book of Church Order which limits the ordination to the office of deacon to men.
+However, we also recognize and submit to our denominational leadership that the Session can appoint both men and women to serve as associates in the diaconate.
+Therefore, we give public recognition that these associate deacons, who meet biblical spiritual maturity requirements, complete servant-leadership training and willingly to submit to the Session’s authority, can serve the needs of the body.
+Although we find sufficient biblical warrant for females serving as deaconesses in the New Testament, we realize this issue can be confusing or even offensive to some so we willingly submit to our leaders and welcome any opportunity to offer the reasoning behind our perspective.

-Members may submit nominations and recommendations for appointments beginning Sunday, September 3, 2017 through Sunday, September 24, 2017 by filling out the provided nomination form available at the Information Desk and placing it into one of the collection boxes, or download and print this form.
+Members may submit nominations and recommendations for appointments beginning Sunday, January 21 through Sunday, February 18, 2018 by filling out the provided nomination form below and placing it into one of the collection boxes ordownload and print this form.

 What happens after someone is nominated?

 Pastors and/or session will meet with each of those who are nominated in order to: